JanJiracek/english-for-designers/README.md

 # Hey there
-My name is Jan Jiracek I blow you up because my project are the best. (joke(maybe)) xd
+My name is Jan Jiracek, I’ll blow your mind because my projects are the best. (joke(maybe)) xd

 ## About me